threefoldtech/info_grid/src/knowledge_base/farming/proof_of_utilization.md

 ### TFGrid Capacity Utilization

 - Each solution provider and sales channel gets registered in TFChain and as such the distribution can be defined and calculated at billing time.
 - For billing purposes, ThreeFold DAO will check if it is from a known sales channel or solution provider.
 If yes, then the billing smart contract code will know how to distribute the TFTs.
-If the channel of solution provider is not known, then the 50% will go to the ThreeFold Foundation.
+If the channel of solution provider is not known, then the 50% will go to ThreeFold.
-- For Certified Farming, [ThreeFold Tech](../about/threefold_tech.md) can define the solution & sales channel parameters, these are channels as provided by ThreeFold Tech.
+- For Certified Farming, ThreeFold can define the solution & sales channel parameters, these are channels as provided by ThreeFold.
 - Burning can be lowered to 25% if too many tokens would be burned, ThreeFold DAO consensus needs to be achieved.

 ### Other Ways TFT are Required